hachul-havsum/UrbitAccessProtonPinger/readme.md

 ## Urbit Access Proton Pinger

-The purpose of the UrbitAccessProtonPinger is to notify an Urbit ship owner of the Landscape access code via a secure method.
+The purpose of the UrbitAccessProtonPinger is to notify an Urbit ship owner of the Landscape access code and base hash via a secure method.

     hachul-havsum@urbit:~/urbit/git/UrbitAccessProtonPinger$ ./UrbitAccessProtonPinger.py --help
     Usage: UrbitAccessProtonPinger.py [OPTIONS]